thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 ## 12
 - 1
-	- I feel too lazy to take a day off. get a good cup of yogurt with dragon fruit instead.
-Decided
+	- Today I feel too lazy to take a day off.
+But I get a good cup of yogurt with dragon fruit instead.
+I finally decided to take a day off tomorrow.

 #
 ---